Updated: Sep 13, 2021

 For me, any discussion about Pro-Vaccine VERSUS Anti-Vax is irrelevant, because to me, the "anti-vax" position, as currently defined, doesn't actually even exist.
 I say this because the label "anti-vax" is a term that is now synonymous with "anti-science."
 I'm yet to meet a single person who doesn't believe that science is important and valuable.

 Medical ethics requires that a patient be informed about a medical procedure, that patients be informed about the benefits, the risks and the alternatives.
 This ethical standard dictates that a patient must NOT be pressured into making a medical decision one way or another by a doctor, that the patient must be able to choose freely what is individually right for them.
 Only after a patient has been fully informed of the benefits, risks and alternatives, can a patient then consent, accepting a medical procedure or treatment.
 This practice is called "informed consent."
 Currently, pro-choice doctors are saying that when it comes to vaccination, true informed consent is not being offered to the public.
-These doctors explain that the risks of vaccination are being downplayed significantly, or denied completely, they explain that alternatives are not being explained or offered, and in various communities and countries, many different pressure tactics are being used to coerce and force people into getting vaccinated.
+These doctors explain that the risks of vaccination are being downplayed significantly, or denied completely, they explain that alternatives are not being explained or offered at all, and in various communities and countries, many different pressure tactics are being used to coerce and force people into getting vaccinated.

 I will say that I believe the intent of vaccination is most obviously admirable.
 The original goal to protect everyone from experiencing certain illnesses, to protect the weak, to protect our children, to protect the herd, to protect humanity, that intent is truly noble.
 I’m grateful that so many people feel the desire to protect each other.
 Whether you’re strongly pro-vaccine, strongly pro-choice, or like the majority of people who are somewhere in-between, I think we can ALL agree that every single one of us has a desire to possess good health and quality longevity, for ourselves, for our children, for our family, friends and neighbours, and for future generations.
 I hope you might choose to focus on that commonality when reading all my future articles.